arnovb-github/ViewFinder/README.md

 I've included the source XML of the form script, If you are really handy with Commence it may come in handy.

+# Limitations
+MultiViews are not exposed by the Commence API and cannot be searched for.

 # Note
 This GIT was created just for archiving purposes.
 Do not expect updates.